OI-wiki/i18n/docs/basic/bucket-sort.md

 The general idea is to divide the range into blocks and sort each block separately.
 Since there are not many elements in each block, insertion sort is generally used.
 If a stable algorithm is used for inner sorting, and the relative order is not changed when the elements are inserted into the bucket, then the bucket sort is stable.

 If the data to be sorted is randomly generated, the expected time complexity of dividing the range into $n$ blocks is $O(n)$ .
-The proof can be found in the [introduction to algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) or [analysis of time complexity](https://en.wikipedia.org/wiki/Bucket_sort#Analysis).
+The proof can be found in the [introduction to algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) or [analysis of time complexity in wikipedia](https://en.wikipedia.org/wiki/Bucket_sort#Analysis).

 C++ code: